 April Dinwoodie is an accomplished corporate marketing and branding professional turned nationally-recognized thought leader on adoption and foster care.
 From creating a mentoring program for youth in foster care to becoming the CEO of the Donaldson Adoption Institute (DAI), April is fiercely dedicated to creating connections, insisting on a more transparent conversation about healthy identity development as well as recognizing the power of more integration of systems that support children and families.
 During her tenure at DAI, April launched “Let’s Adopt Reform”; an initiative to spark a national conversation about adoption and foster care that included a Town Hall Tour, a large-scale public opinion survey and a comprehensive professional qualitative report.
 For over fifteen years her specialized mentoring program; Adoptment has been creating lifelong bonds with adopted adults and young people in foster care.
 April has multifaceted skillsets making it second nature for her to engage audiences, connect to consumers and better any environment.
 April’s corporate experiences working with high profile companies, including Nine West Group Inc., Kenneth Cole Productions Inc., J.C.
 Penney Company Inc., and JetBlue have shaped her into a branding, marketing and communications powerhouse.
 She has brought to life large-scale activations, including the 84 th Annual Academy Awards fan experience, a “Joining Forces” event for teens with Michelle Obama and The Ellen Show, as well as the launch of JetBlue’s A321 Aircraft.
 You can learn more about April’s work at Aprildinwoodie.com.

-Billy Kearney brings 20 years’ experience in education to the ThirdWay team, providing executive coaching to principals and their leadership teams in districts throughout Louisiana, Memphis and Los Angeles.
+Billy is an expert educator and change agent in schools.
+He brings 20 years’ experience to the ThirdWay team, providing executive coaching to principals and their leadership teams in districts throughout Louisiana, Memphis and Los Angeles.
 He has been the Founding Executive Director at both Teach for America, Atlanta and New Leaders for New Schools, Memphis.
 For more than 10 years, he held leadership positions in the DC Public School System, including School Principal of the Charles Hart Middle School, Director of School Leadership on the Chancellor’s Transition Team, and Deputy Chief of Innovation.
 Billy brings a commitment to race and equity and his abilities as an effective listener and talent developer to his work with developing the skill and will of adults working with children.

 Jared Robinson is an expert in corporate culture and teambuilding.
 He is a professionally trained improv performer, actor and Division I athlete turned social entrepreneur, event producer, facilitator, and coach.
 Jared brings insight into organizational and interpersonal dynamics, coaching adults to work across differences – of opinions, race, class and other identities – and to respond to change.
 Jared’s professional experiences, facilitating learning for diverse teams from Fortune 500 companies to homeless shelters, has given him unique insight into how to improve the productivity of teams.